david-caro/musings/content/posts/2022-09-17-proc-directory-and-network-connections.md

 Another option is `/proc/net`, here you'll find all the network connections.
 So that's the first thing I tried.

+More info on it [in the kernel docs here](https://www.kernel.org/doc/html/latest/networking/proc_net_tcp.html).

 Easy enough, that was working really well when trying to sniff on simple processes (ex. on one terminal you start the sniffer, and on another you run a `curl` command), but you will not see things running on containers, here's why: